 - Overheating and sweating out clothes will get you very cold in the long run.
 Wet clothing is cold clothing and unhappiness.
 (And in cold weather it takes a very long time to dry, if ever.)

 - A windshirt is not all that it’s cracked up to be.
-An inexpensive, midweight fleece jacket is far more useful cool weather and saves weight.
+An inexpensive, midweight fleece jacket or (*Patagonia R1 Hoodie) is far more useful cool weather and saves weight.
 (Among other things, it helps minimize sweating out your clothes!)

 - Finally, leave your shorts and short sleeved shirts at home.
 Long pants and long sleeved shirts are far better and more practical at protecting you from brush, sun, and disease carrying insects than sunscreen and insect repellents.
 [Note: this year will be a bad one for Lyme.
 See Best Ways to Protect Yourself from Lyme and Zika While Hiking].